 A water bottle is always handy to have with you.
 We use a Crazycap, this is a water bottle that kills all bacteria in the water using UV.
 This allows us to drink tap water anywhere in the world through this bottle.
 So we never have to buy water and can always drink tap water safely without bothering our stomachs.
 It is a one-time amount, but in the longer term you have this out.

-How much do Colombia cost us per day on average
+How much did the trip to Colombia cost us per day

 - Accommodation: $20